-Use Reduced Resolution and Fixed Blanking only when necessary.
-Any holes created in the sensing field either must be completely filled by the blanked object or the safety (minimum) distance must be increased to account for the larger resolution.
+- Use reduced resolution and fixed blanking only when necessary - Failure to follow these instructions could result in serious injury or death. - Completely fill any holes created in the sensing field with the blanked object or increase the safety (minimum) distance to account for the larger resolution.

-Model Reduced Resolution Setting Maximum Size of Undetected Objects Resulting Resolution 14 mm Resolution Off (Not Applicable) 14 mm (0.55 mm) On (2-beam) 16 mm (0.63 mm) 34 mm (1.34 mm) 25 mm Resolution Off (Not Applicable) 25 mm (0.98 mm) On (2-beam) 36 mm (1.42 mm) 65 mm (2.56 mm)
+Model Reduced Resolution Setting Maximum Size of Undetected Objects Resulting Resolution 14 mm Resolution Off (Not Applicable) 14 mm (0.55 in) On (2-beam) 16 mm (0.63 in) 34 mm (1.34 in) 25 mm Resolution Off (Not Applicable) 25 mm (0.98 in) On (2-beam) 36 mm (1.42 in) 65 mm (2.56 in)

-4.3.6 Fixed Blanking
+5.3.6 Fixed Blanking

-Fixed blanking is available to, in effect, "disable" beams that would otherwise be continually blocked by a stationary object.
+Fixed blanking disables beams that would otherwise be continually blocked by a stationary object, such as tooling.

 One or multiple areas within an EZ-SCREEN LP sensor pair may be "blanked out," with a minimum of one beam between two blanked areas.
 Any beam other than the sync beam may be blanked.
-All beams of a fixed blanked area must remain blocked during operation in order for the OSSDs to stay ON.
+All beams of a fixed blanked area must remain blocked during operation for the OSSDs to stay ON.